 - Preparation - Prepare your lawn or soil for grass seed by raking and levelling just like you would at other times of year.
 Check our full guide to growing a great lawn using grass seed for more details.
 If the ground is excessively wet, add a layer of topsoil and aerate thoroughly.

 - Choose the right grass seed - Certain grass seeds are more suited to winter sowing than others.
-As we mentioned before, we’d recommend our BS Premier Lawn Grass Seed containing high-quality and robust grass cultivars.
+As we mentioned before, we’d recommend our BS Winter Green Grass Seed containing high-quality and robust grass cultivars, but choose from our full range of lawn seed from mid-February onwards.

 - Sowing - Sow evenly and make sure the seed makes good contact with the soil.
 You can do this by rolling or treading the grass seeds in once it has been spread.